MohamedMahmoudHassan/Codeforces-Practice-Tracker/README.md

 # Codeforces-Practice-Tracker
-A chrome extension that helps codeforces users to track their practice progress through time phases (currently time phase is 7 days).
+Browser extension that helps codeforces users to track their practice progress through time phases (default time phase is 7 days).
 It can be useful also for competitive programming trainers who want to keep updates about their trainees.

 ### For each phase, you can show: